kisonar/devops/installation/stuff/load-balancers/Haproxy/README.md

 #### Running playbook
 ```
-Just clone repository, go to Haproxy directory and follow below steps.
+Just clone repository, go to installation directory and follow below steps.

-1 Changes required in ansible directory
+1 Changes required in  directory
 Check and change entries in variables.yml
 Check and change entries in hosts

 If required you may also change haproxy.cfg file.

-2 Then run directly from ansible directory:
+2 Then run directly from directory:
 ansible-playbook -i hosts.ini playbook-installation.yml --tags="haproxy"
 ```